 Do Your Part! for Climate Friendly Parks

 Do Your Part! for Climate Friendly Parks is the first interactive online program in the country that provides national park visitors and supporters with tools to understand and reduce their carbon footprints and thereby help to protect our national parks from global warming.
 Do Your Part! is sponsored by the National Parks Conservation Association (NPCA) in support of the National Park Service's Climate Friendly Parks program.
+Mount Rainier National Park's involvement in the Climate Friendly Parks program has helped reduce greenhouse gas emissions from park operations by approximately 30% from 2006 to 2014!

 Why is Do Your Part! important?
 From melting glaciers to eroding seashores to growing wildfires and decreasing wildlife, our national parks are being impacted by global warming.
 Do Your Part! offers the millions of national park visitors educational and inspiring opportunities to do their part to prevent global warming and protect our natural resources.